7 Best Homeowners Insurance Companies in Ohio of 2025

 Other Structures

-Covers stand-alone outdoor structures on your property like fences, sheds, detached garages, driveways, pools, or anything not attached to your home.
+It covers stand-alone outdoor structures like fences, sheds, detached garages, driveways, pools, or anything not attached to your home.

 For example, if a fire burns down your shed, your Other Structures coverage will pay to rebuild it.